Kathleen Lonsdale: Personal life

 After beginning her research career, in 1927 Yardley married Thomas Jackson Lonsdale.
 They had three children – Jane, Nancy, and Stephen.
 Stephen became a medical doctor and worked for several years in Nyasaland (now Malawi).

+Lonsdale was a vegetarian and teetotaller.

 Pacifism

 Though she had been brought up in the Baptist denomination as a child, Kathleen Lonsdale became a Quaker in 1935, simultaneously with her husband.
 Already committed pacifists, both were attracted to Quakerism for this reason.
 She was a Sponsor of the Peace Pledge Union.

-She served a month in Holloway prison during the Second World War because she refused to register for civil defence duties, or to pay a fine for refusing to register.
+She served a month in Holloway prison during the Second World War because she refused to register for civil defence duties or to pay a fine for refusing to register.
 During this time she experienced a range of issues which would eventually result in Lonsdale becoming a prison reform activist and she joined the Howard League for Penal Reform.
-"What I was not prepared for was the general insanity of an administrative system in which lip service is paid to the idea of segregation and the ideal of reform, when in practice the opportunities for contamination and infection are innumerable, and those responsible for re-education practically nil" In 1953, at the Yearly Meeting of the British Quakers, she delivered the keynote Swarthmore Lecture, under the title Removing the Causes of War.
+What I was not prepared for was the general insanity of an administrative system in which lip service is paid to the idea of segregation and the ideal of reform, when in practice the opportunities for contamination and infection are innumerable, and those responsible for re-education practically nil.
+In 1953, at the Yearly Meeting of the British Quakers, she delivered the keynote Swarthmore Lecture, under the title Removing the Causes of War.
 A self-identified Christian pacifist, she wrote about peaceful dialogue and was appointed the first secretary of Churches' Council of Healing by the Archbishop of Canterbury William Temple.

 Death

-Lonsdale died on 1 April 1971, aged 68, from an anaplastic cancer of unknown origin.
+Lonsdale died on 1 April 1971, aged 68, from an anaplastic cancer, possibly related to her exposure to x-rays.